 Approximately 14 million people in the United States deal with the ruddy complexion and discomfort of the skin condition known as rosacea.
-If you’re among those in this population, the expert dermatological team at McGuiness Dermatology & Aesthetics with locations in Plano, Flower Mound, Prosper, and Murphy, Texas, offer treatments to help you manage the chronic condition.
+If you’re among those in this population, the expert dermatological team at McGuiness Dermatology & Plastic Surgery with locations in Plano, Flower Mound, Prosper, and Murphy, Texas, offer treatments to help you manage the chronic condition.
 To learn more about rosacea and its management, call one of the offices or book an appointment online.

 Rosacea is a skin condition characterized by a redness in your complexion with apparent blood vessels on your face.
 Rosacea tends to flare up for a few weeks or months and then ease up.
 Sometimes mistaken for an allergic reaction or acne, rosacea is a completely separate condition that cannot be cured.

 Rosacea can cause a number of uncomfortable and unpleasant symptoms, including: